 - Winter Term – equivalent of 18.0 Queen’s units

 - Any amendments or requests for substitute courses must be submitted as a new ILOP by the deadline stated.

 - An International Letter of Permission (ILOP) may take 4 weeks or longer to process.

 - All ILOPs will be emailed to students once processed.

 Documents you will need for your application

 - Receipt: please pay online for your ILOP before completing this application.
-Go to https://www.queensu.ca/artsci/students-at-queens/letter-of-permission and click on the small red "Pay Now" button on the right side of the page next to the social media icons and choose "ILOP" not "LOP".
+Go to https://webapp.queensu.ca/artsci/stud_svs_pmts/payments/ and choose "ILOP" not "LOP".
 Retain a copy of the receipt to upload to this application.